 The Battle of Culloden, fought on 16th April 1746, was the last large-scale battle to take place on British soil.
 Fought between the Jacobite army under Bonnie Prince Charlie and British troops under the Duke of Cumberland, it ended the Jacobite uprising and led to a massive shift in power in the Scottish Highlands.

-The visitor centre has an entry charge (free for NTS members).
+The visitor centre has an entry charge of £11 for adults (free for NTS members).
 You can find details on the official website.

 Just a couple of miles from Culloden, and well worth combining with a visit, is Clava Cairns.
 This is a prehistoric Bronze Age cemetery dating back around 4,000 years, with three well-preserved burial cairns surrounded by stone circles.
 It’s a remarkably atmospheric spot, especially on a quiet morning.
 Outlander fans may recognise the site as the inspiration for the fictional Craigh na Dun stones (although the actual filming was done elsewhere).
 It’s free to visit and open year-round.